softwareniagara/archived-softwareniagara.com/README.md

 ## Getting Start

 SoftwareNiagara.com is built with Middleman - a static site generator written in Ruby.
-Using Middleman allow us to store all of the source and content for the website in GitHub.
+Using Middleman allows us to store all of the source and content for the website in GitHub.
 It also allows us to accept contributions from the community via pull requests.